Best Programming Languages to Learn

 Python

 Python debuted in 1991 and remains one of the most popular programming languages in the world.
-Python's syntax is similar to English, requires fewer lines than many other languages, and is known for its overall readability.
+Great for beginners, Python's syntax is similar to English, requires fewer lines than many other languages, and is known for its overall readability.

 Python can help create web applications, connect to database systems, and handle big data and complex mathematics.
 Apple, Google, and Meta use Python.